UW-POLS503/2015/web/pages/index.md

 ## Email & Canvas:

-The teaching team will send announcements regullarly by email.
+The teaching team will send announcements regularly by email.

 Any non-personal questions related to the material in the course should be posted as a [Canvas](https://canvas.uw.edu/courses/964019) discussion.
 Reserve email for personal or administrative matters.